-1. The transferee under an outright transfer of a receivable is entitled to collect the receivable at any time after payment becomes due.
+1. The transferee under an outright transfer of a receivable is entitled to collect the receivable at any or after the timeafter payment becomes due.

 2. The transferee exercising the right to collect under paragraph 1 is also entitled to enforce any personal or property right that secures or supports payment of the receivable.